 Dogs are able to communicate their wishes politely (with a nice sit)

 Their needs are met (with the fuss and interaction).
-Both dogs and people should be happier.
+Dogs and people should be happier.

-This can be rather complicated and takes time; the fact they get worse can be disheartening and, all in all, it doesn’t make very good TV.
+This can be rather complicated and takes time; the fact they get worse can be disheartening.
 Once you realise that it is a sign that the cogs are whirring, it becomes encouraging.
 Being as consistent as possible will speed up the process.

-These trainers work by making things unpleasant to make acceptable behaviour increase and undesirable behaviour decrease.
+This type of training makes things unpleasant to increase acceptable behaviour and decrease undesirable behaviour.
 This camp, which included most people at first, was popularised on the TV.
-They use dominance, or negative reinforcement and negative punishment to make behaviour acceptable.
+Dominance, or negative reinforcement and negative punishment is used to make behaviour acceptable.

 Dominance thinking goes something like this: “Look, Doggie, if you pull on the lead I will tug on it and startle you- it may hurt and you won’t like it, so you won’t do it again.”
-Shock or spray collars can be used to speed up desirable behaviour- if someone calls the dog and they don’t respond, then they are shocked until they return.
+Shock or spray collars are used to speed up desirable behaviour- if someone calls the dog and they don’t respond, then they are shocked until they return.
 They remember that the horrible sensation stopped when they did what they were told.
-(Of course please don’t do this at home).

 The dogs may learn to comply, yet they are still unable to process appropriately and so they can’t make themselves feel better.
 The problem and the trigger remain and inevitably later, they will show up again but often it will be worse.
 The saying “it’s no use putting on a plaster if you don’t take away the knife” springs to mind.

-Example: Growling say a lady’s dog snarls and growls at her boyfriend, and if the trainer said to tell the dog off- the dog probably would became quiet.
-The dominance trainer would then leave, saying the dog was fixed.
+Example: Growling say a lady’s dog snarls and growls at her boyfriend, and if the dominance trainer said to tell the dog off- the dog probably would became quiet.
+The trainer would then leave, saying the dog was fixed.
 However, the problem has not gone away, just the symptom.
-Although the dog is quiet, their motivation still remains- they still think something’s terribly wrong, but now, they can’t say anything.
-The trainer should assess why the dog was so stressed in the first place.
+Although the dog is quiet, their motivation still remains- they still think something’s terribly wrong (as aggression happens when a dog thinks they are being threatened).
+Now, they can’t say anything.

 The trigger is still there (“I don’t like this”)